cristianbote/goober/README.md

 #### With forwardProps

-The `forwardProps` function, offers a way to achieve the same `shouldForwardProps` functionality as emotion and styled-components(with transient props) offer.
-The difference in here is that the function receives the whole props and you are in charge of removing the props that are should not end-up in the dom.
+The `forwardProps` function offers a way to achieve the same `shouldForwardProps` functionality as emotion and styled-components (with transient props) offer.
+The difference here is that the function receives the whole props and you are in charge of removing the props that should not end up in the DOM.

-This is a super useful functionality when paired with theme object, variants or any other customisation one might need.
+This is a super useful functionality when paired with theme object, variants, or any other customisation one might need.

 ```js
 import React from 'react';